danieljari/microservices-VS-Monolith-CLOUD/README.md

 #### Java Springboot
 #### DTO design pattern
 #### Microservices
+### Config server as an microservice for all configurations and different profiles (test, Production, staging)
 #### API first focus
 ### Spring Cloud

 #### Docker & kubernetes
 #### Clear implementation with right sizing of pods and security thinking